useblocks/sphinx-needs/docs/index.rst

         Sphinx-Test-Reports
         ^^^^^^^^^^^^^^^^^^^
-        Extension to import test results from xml files as need objects.
+        Extension to import test results from XML files as **need** objects.

-        Created need objects can be filtered and e.g. linked to specification objects.
+        Created **need** objects can be filtered and linked to specification objects.
         +++

         .. button-link:: https://sphinx-test-reports.readthedocs.io/en/latest/